flashbots/ethers-provider-flashbots-bundle/README.md

 ## Sending a Private Transaction

 To send a _single_ transaction without having to send it as a bundle, use the `sendPrivateTransaction` function.
 This method allows us to process transactions faster and more efficiently than regular bundles.
+When you send a transaction using this method, we will try to send it to miners over the next 25 blocks (up to, but not past the target block number).

 ```js
 const tx = {